fortytwoservices/public-docs.fortytwo.io/docs/Managed Azure Kubernetes Service/index.md

-# Azure Kubernetes by Fortytwo
+# Managed Azure Kubernetes Service

 Azure Kubernetes Service (AKS) stands at the forefront of innovation, offering a powerful, scalable, and highly flexible platform that's perfect for businesses looking to leverage the full potential of containerized applications.
 With AKS, you're not just adopting a technology; you're embracing a future where agility, speed, and efficiency define your operational capabilities.